-Sellwood Pool's bathhouse roof will be replaced with funds from the voter-approved Parks Replacement Bond.
-The bathhouse will also receive seismic upgrades and other building repairs.
-Work will be done during the fall and winter to avoid any closures to this seasonal pool.
+Sellwood Pool's bathhouse roof was replaced in 2016-17 with funds from the voter-approved Parks Replacement Bond.
+The bathhouse also received seismic upgrades and other building repairs.
+Work was done during the fall and winter to avoid any closures to this seasonal pool.

 Public Involvement Coordinator

 The Sellwood Park Pool was built in 1910 as a replacement for the municipal bath house which had been at the foot of Jefferson Street.
 The Jefferson Street bathhouse had once been a floating structure with a slat bottom.
 It was closed due to increased pollution in the Willamette River.
 The Sellwood pool was the first structure of its kind in the city.
 It was a large wooden edifice with a ten-foot board fence around it to provide privacy: girls used the pool one day, boys the next.

 The Sellwood Natatorium (aka Bathhouse), an arts and crafts style building, opened to the public in 1929 and still serves pool visitors today.
 In 1996, funds from the General Obligation Bond Initiative (GOBI) were used to reconstruct the pool and renovate the bathhouse.
 The bathhouse's lobby, restrooms, dressing areas, and showers received improvements.